raka2407/ard-transformer/README.md

 #### Prerequisites
 1. Python Intepreter to be installed on the machine where this utility is planned to be run.
 Python can be downloaded from https://www.python.org/downloads/
 2. Download the utility program [transform.py]
-3. Availability of input data [alm.xlsx] in the same location where the utility program is made available.
+3. Availability of input data [ard.xlsx] in the same location where the utility program is made available.

 #### Execution
 1. Run the utility program in the following way